 Reem Morsi had careers in professional scuba diving and in human rights all over the world, at the United Nations and many other international organizations, in both peace and war zones, before becoming a writer/director.

-Morsi is a recipient of The Academy of Canadian Cinema and Television's inaugural Apprenticeship Program for Female Directors, through which she is currently shadowing the director of THE HANDMAID'S TALE.
-She has also been chosen as a participant of Women in View's 2xMore 2017 Director's Lab, where she will get the opportunity to shadow on and direct an episode of Sinking Ship Entertainment's series DINO DANA.
+Morsi is a recipient of The Academy of Canadian Cinema and Television's inaugural Apprenticeship Program for Female Directors, through which she shadowed the director of THE HANDMAID'S TALE on a block of episodes .
+She has also been chosen as a participant of Women in View's 2xMore 2017 Director's Lab, where she shadowed on and direct an episode of Sinking Ship Entertainment's series DINO DANA.

 In March 2016, Morsi received a prestigious script-writing grant from the San Francisco Film Society for her feature film BOOTLEG.
 Subsequently, her short film based on this feature screened at a number of international film festivals, and was awarded the best Canadian short at the London Worldwide Comedy Festival.

 Morsi is a recipient of the Telefilm Canada Talent to Watch feature film micro-budget grant for her feature script HATE and is planning to shoot the film in early 2019.